misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 **&#167; Task:**  **Build the OpenAQ dataset for 2023 for JFK airport in New York City**

- - stations must be with 7.5km of the airport
+ - stations must be within 7.5km of the airport
  - date ranges must be May 1, 2023 to August 31, 2023